nfriedly/facebook-js-sdk/readme.md

 Credit for the idea goes to Roger Hu - http://hustoknow.blogspot.com/

-The shell script and csstidy wrapper are copyright Nathan Friedly http://nfriedly.com and released under an MIT License.
+The shell script is copyright Nathan Friedly http://nfriedly.com and released under an MIT License.

 The JS is copyright Facebook, Inc. and, to the best of my knowledge, released under an Apache 2.0 License

-Other files included in lib/ have their own licenses.

 This is obviously not endorsed or supported by Facebook - if it was, they'd probably update their own github account.